NVIDIA/spark-rapids/integration_tests/DATA_GEN.md

 Similarly, if you have a requirement to generate JSON formatted strings that follow a given pattern you can do that.
-Or provide a distribution where a very specific seed shows up 99% of the time, and the rest of the time it falls back to the regular FlatDistribution, you can also do that.
+Or provide a distribution where a very specific seed shows up 99% of the time, and the rest of the time it falls back to the regular `FlatDistribution`, you can also do that.
 It is designed to be very flexible.